theogpt/theogpt.github.io/lives-of-alcyone/index.md

 "From the earth is the breath and the blood, but whence is the soul?
 Who is he who holds the unborn in his hands?
 The watchers of old are dead, and now we watch in turn.
 By the blood which we offer, hear us and save!
 The breath and the blood we give thee.
 Save thou the soul and give it to us in exchange."

 These last words seemed to point to the idea that the soul, or perhaps more exactly th e astral body, of the sacrificed was to be given into their power to become one of their horrible band of obsessing entities, to be at once an instrument and yet in some strange way one of the objects of their degraded worship.
 As has been said, most of their incantations were entirely incomprehensible, and bore a considerable resemblance to those employed in Voodoo or Obeah ceremonies by the Negroes.
 Others, however, contained distinct Sanskrit words, usually buried in the midst of a series of uncouth exclamations delivered with a furious energy which certainly made them terribly powerful for evil.
 One of their characteristics was the use of certain cacophonous combinations of constants into which all the vowels were inserted in turn.
 The syllable"hrim” was used in this way, as also the interjection"kshrang”.
-In the midst of these uncouth outbursts of spite occurred what appears to be an evil wish in unmistakable Sanskrit:"Yushmabhih mohanam bhavatu,"

-and the whole utterance concluded with some peculiarly explosive curses which it seems impossible to express in any ordinary system of letters.
+In the midst of these uncouth outbursts of spite occurred what appears to be an evil wish in unmistakable Sanskrit: "Yushmabhih mohanam bhavatu," and the whole utterance concluded with some peculiarly explosive curses which it seems impossible to express in any ordinary system of letters.

 Poor Alcyone led an exceedingly miserable life amidst all the chaos of obscene horrors.
 Her husband was an evil and crafty man, who prayed upon the credulity of the people, and was often in a condition of complete intoxication from the use of hemp and some form of opium.
 Soon Alcyone came bitterly to regret the fit of mad revenge which had led her into all this network of evil, but she was too firmly entangled in it to be able to make her escape, and indeed there still were times when the obsession dominated her and she felt that revenge would be right and sweet.
 Presently her father died, and the family fell back into a position of less influence.